 Kerr, Scott and Dick, R. H. An American Art Colony; the Art and Artists of Ste.
 Genevieve, Missouri 1930-1940.
 St. Louis Mercantile Library, 2004

 The Art Colony Founders: Three figures were largely responsible for the creation of the summer art colony: Jessie Beard Rickly, Aimee Goldstone Schweig, and Bernard E. Peters.
 All three were St. Louisans who had experienced the creative stimulation of participating in already-famous artists’ communities on the East Coast.
 Hoping to be able to create a similar environment for artists in the Midwest, in the summer of 1932 they migrated to Sainte Genevieve.
 Why the founders selected Sainte Genevieve for their project was described by Rickly in a newspaper article from the period.
 There were two reasons she decided to spend the summer of 1932 painting in this city instead of at Gloucester or Provincetown, Massachusetts, she said.
 One was the Great Depression that had settled over the nation.
 The other was her “conviction that there were enough things worth painting in the Middle West, particularly at Ste.
-Genevieve, to make it worth while.”
+Genevieve, to make it worthwhile.”

-The Shaw House as Studio: The plan for a summer colony moved quickly after Frank Nudescher, a friend of Peters who was known as “the painter of the Ozarks,” took Peters and Peters’ wife on their first visit to the town.
-Nudescher had been mpressed by the town’s architecture and quaintness.
-Peters was immediately taken with the community.
-He soon met local farmer and artist, Matthew E. Ziegler, whose family owned a rental house in the center of town that would be suitable as a live-in studio--the Shaw House, now part of the Felix Valle State Historic Site.
-Ziegler became the welcoming influence that encouraged the the St. Louis artists to form a Colony in Ste.
+The Shaw House as Studio: The plan for a summer colony moved quickly after Peters met local farmer and artist, Matthew E. Ziegler, whose family owned a rental house in the center of town that would be suitable as a live-in studio--the Shaw House, now part of the Felix Valle State Historic Site.
+Ziegler became the welcoming influence that encouraged the St. Louis artists to form a Colony in Ste.
 Genevieve in the summer of 1932.
 Schweig, recently returned from the East and on her way to being well-known in art circles, signed on that same summer and played a leadership role.
 Other artists who visited and worked with colony that first summer included Vera Flinn, Miriam McKinnie, and Sister Cassiana Marie, along with Schweig’s young daughter, Martyl, and Sister Cassiana’s nephew, Ste.
 Genevieve resident Matthew E. Ziegler who also arranged housing, painting sites, supplies and food for the members.

-The Colony’s First Show: In the Fall of 1932, the artists held their first show.
+In the Fall of 1932, the artists held their first show.
 Reports from the period say some 200 people attended the event, held at the Shaw House studio.

-Later, an exhibition of the art created here was mounted at the St. Louis Artists Guild and was well-received.
-Other artists joined the founders over the years, and by 1934 the Summer School of Art had been established.
+The Summer School of Art: Other artists joined the founders over the years, and by 1934 the Summer School of Art had been established.
 Over the next few years, notable artists were associated with the group, including Fred Conway, E. Oscar Thalinger, Joseph “Joe” Jones (who visited the Colony during its initial year), Joseph Paul Vorst, and art world luminary Thomas Hart Benton.
 (However, Rickly severed her ties with the project in 1935.)
-The Colony and school won significant attention and critical acclaim.
-But local events––notably strikes at area lime plants––changed the atmosphere of the town in 1937, and damped the enthusiasm of the artists.
-Deepening economic troubles, both locally and nationwide,also played a role in the cancellation of the Summer School of Art after that year.
-While Schweig, Peters and a few others made occasional visits to Sainte Genevieve after 1938 (Schweig kept a lease on the Shaw house until 1941), U.S. entry into World War II ultimately brought the demise of the Colony.
+The Colony’s Summer School won significant attention and critical acclaim with the success of the 1936 and 1937 sessions.
+But deepening economic troubles, both locally and nationwide, played a major role in the cancellation of the School the following year.
+While Schweig, Peters and a few others maintained summer residences in Sainte Genevieve after 1938, U.S. entry into World War II ultimately brought the demise of the Colony.
 But the Colony artists left their mark here and in far broader art circles.

 For biographies on Art Colony artists, two books are an excellent reference: